/cmux-agents

 Why this exists: A 72-hour JSONL sweep (2026-04-12 → 2026-04-15) across 5 Claude Code orchestrator sessions found that

 send_inputcalls over 2,000 characters correlated strongly with surface freezes.
-In one Mehayom-app session: 868 totalsend_inputcalls, 13 exceeded 2,000 chars (max 4,382), and those 13 large calls preceded 6 frozen / surface-unresponsive incidents.
+In one TaskOwl-app session: 868 totalsend_inputcalls, 13 exceeded 2,000 chars (max 4,382), and those 13 large calls preceded 6 frozen / surface-unresponsive incidents.
 In a control session (coachrepo) everysend_inputstayed under 1,900 chars and there were zero freezes.
 Thecoachcontrol case is the proof: discipline eliminates the symptom.

-Direct evidence (from the Mehayom-app session):
+Direct evidence (from the TaskOwl-app session):

 "You're right — the cmux surface was frozen, my